mohamedsalama677/Basics-for-gen-AI/section_1_livekit_voice_agent/README.md

 ## Known limitations

-- **Console mode only.** Not tested against LiveKit Cloud in this submission.
+- **Console mode only.** Not tested against LiveKit Cloud in this project.
   The same code should work in `dev` mode with `LIVEKIT_URL` / `LIVEKIT_API_KEY` / `LIVEKIT_API_SECRET` set.
 - **Single tool.** The write-up covers how a second tool would be added